Bruce W. Anderson

-Bruce W. Anderson "Buzz" (January 17, 1948) was an American politician, teacher, and businessman.
+Bruce W. "Buzz" Anderson (January 17, 1948) is an American politician, teacher, and businessman.

+Biography

 Anderson was born in Luverne, Rock County, Minnesota and graduated from Luverne High School in 1966.
-He went to Concordia College in Saint Paul, Minnesota Anderson received his two bachelor's degrees in political science and social studies education from Minnesota State University, Mankato.
+He went to Concordia College in Saint Paul, Minnesota.
+Anderson received his two bachelor's degrees in political science and social studies education from Minnesota State University, Mankato.
 He was a social studies teacher and was a journalist who worked for the Mankato Free Press.
 Anderson also worked for the Minnesota Department of Agriculture.
 He lived in Slayton, Murray County, Minnesota with his wife and family.
-Anderson served in the Minnesota House of Representatives from 1977 to 1982 and was a Democrat.
+Anderson served in the Minnesota House of Representatives from 1977 to 1985 and was a Democrat.